Ingredients of customer centricity: Extreme Customer Obsession

 Tweetaway: Extreme Customer Obsession is the first key ingredient towards a more consumer-centric organization https://insit.es/2x6Rqq6 via @InSites #mrx #newmr #CEXP #CXresearch #CEXPresearch

 This post explores the first ingredient, Extreme Customer Obsession.
-The word ‘Obsession’ can so easily lend itself to (potentially) unhealthy connotations.
-Rest assured though, that’s not how we mean it; when we refer to Extreme Customer Obsession, we mean having a (healthy!) enthusiasm and passion for your customers.
-To cultivate an understanding, and to act on that understanding in ways that will surprise and delight them.
+The word ‘Obsession’ so easily lends itself to (potentially) unhealthy connotations.
+Rest assured, that’s not how we mean it.
+When we talk about Extreme Customer Obsession, we mean having a (healthy!) enthusiasm and passion for your customers.
+And to cultivate an understanding, and to act on that understanding in ways that will surprise and delight them.

 Why is an Extreme Customer Obsession necessary?
-Well, for starters, consumers are only consumers for a small portion of the day.
+Well, for starters, consumers are only consumers for a small part of the day.
 The rest of the day they are parents, children, employers, employees, artists, critics, gamers, trainers, and the like.
-Surely it then follows that despite being consumers for a few moments each day, the needs we experience in these moments vary within the context of our multiple roles.
-In other words, with a healthy dose of customer obsession, you can become more relevant and meaningful in the lives of your consumers, well beyond the traditional boundaries of your category.
+Surely then follows that despite being consumers for a few moments a day, the needs in these moments vary within the context of our multiple roles.
+In other words, a healthy dose of customer obsession can help you become more relevant and meaningful in the lives of your consumers, well beyond the traditional boundaries of your category.

 Tweetaway: Consumers are only consumers a small portion of the day https://insit.es/2x6Rqq6 via @InSites #mrx #newmr #CEXP #CXresearch #CEXPresearch

-Our extensive work in the Customer Experience field, for a multitude of brands across several categories, verticals, industries and sectors, has allowed us to create and define what we call the ‘Consumer Centricity Model’, which highlights three important layers from both a consumer and an organizational perspective, and seeks to address the question of not only how to better understand your consumer, but how to best deliver on that understanding.
+Our extensive work in the Customer Experience field for a multitude of brands across several categories, verticals, industries and sectors has allowed us to create and define what we call the ‘Consumer Centricity Model’.
+This model highlights three important layers from both a consumer and an organizational perspective.
+Furthermore, it seeks to address the question of not only how to better understand your consumer, but how to best deliver on that understanding.

-Let’s unpack this in further detail with some practical examples.
-To do so, in this article we will focus on the first layer of the Consumer Centricity Model (download free Customer Experience Revolution bookzine for more info n the other layers):
+Let’s check out some practical examples.
+To do so, we will focus on the first layer of the Consumer Centricity Model (download the free Customer Experience Revolution bookzine for more on the other layers):

 Moments vs Touchpoints:

 The first layer of the Consumer Centricity Model is all about identifying the customer’s moments of truth, which touchpoints (whether these exist or still have to be created) align to these moments and, most importantly, understanding the underlying customer needs in those moments.
-We identify these moments, touchpoints and needs by thoroughly mapping the customer journey.
+We identify these by thoroughly mapping the customer journey.

-A journey map is essential; too many organizations spend a lot of time, money and energy on improving existing touchpoints, without having a clear indication or understanding of their customer’s veritable moments of truth.
-Too many companies suffer from having this blind spot, focusing too much on potentially irrelevant touchpoints.
-Don’t put the cart before the horse; first define the moments of truth before developing the relevant touchpoint, not the other way around.
+A journey map is essential.
+Too many organizations spend a lot of time, money and energy on improving existing touchpoints, without having a clear indication or understanding of their customer’s real moments of truth.
+Too many companies have this blind spot and focus too much on potentially irrelevant touchpoints.
+Don’t put the cart before the horse!
+First define the moments of truth and then develop the relevant touchpoint, not the other way around.

 Tweetaway: Too many organizations spend time, money and energy on fixing irrelevant touchpoints https://insit.es/2x6Rqq6 via @InSites #mrx #newmr #CEXP #CXresearch #CEXPresearch

 This ‘map before you act’ approach is also what helped classifieds website Gumtree grow within the automotive vertical.
-A community was set up to identify opportunities to get more consumers to visit the Gumtree platform when they’re in the market for a second-hand vehicle.
-The result was a used-car purchasing journey map based on consumer stories and experiences collected through the Gumtree research community.
+A community was set up to identify opportunities to get more consumers on the Gumtree platform when they’re looking for a second-hand vehicle.
+The result was a used-car-buying journey map, based on consumer stories and experiences collected through the Gumtree research community.
 A key observation was the fact that consumers cited early on that they feel insecure about the purchasing journey.
 The journey map thoroughly illuminated the customers’ concerns and enabled Gumtree to break the mold by adding value beyond their core value proposition of simply connecting buyer to sellers.
 Gumtree started supporting its customers by instilling a sense of confidence and security, and subsequently managed to grow their market share within the automotive vertical.